-The research at Nikhef includes both accelerator based particle physics and astro-particle physics.
-The accelerator physics research of Nikhef is currently focusing on the LHC experiments Alice, Atlas and LHCb.
-Each of these experiments search answers for open issues in particle physics like the state of matter at high temperature, the origin of mass, the mechanism behind missing antimatter and hope to discover new phenomena like supersymmetry, new particles or extra dimensions.
+The accelerator physics research of Nikhef is currently focusing on the LHC experiments: Alice ("Quark gluon plasma"), Atlas ("Higgs") and LHCb ("CP violation").
+Each of these experiments search answers for open issues in particle physics (the state of matter at high temperature, the origin of mass, the mechanism behind missing antimatter) and hope to discover new phenomena (eg supersymmetry, extra dimensions).